Magnetic Marvels: A Mathematical Exploration of Magnetotactic Bacteria

 The next preliminary notion that needs to be covered is Miller indices.
 These indices provide a labelling system for crystal faces based on the real axes a, b, and c (Glazer, 2017).
 These axes must not always be perpendicular to one another; the angles between them can vary (Glazer, 2017).
 The surfaces will be labelled with values h, k, and l with the following notation (h, k, l) (Glazer, 2017). these values represent the points where the plane cuts through the axes.
 In Figure 6, the conventions for the axes and their surfaces are illustrated (Glazer, 2017).

-Figure 6: a) convention for the choice of axes. b) definition of a plane (Glazer, 2017).
+Fig. 6. a) convention for the choice of axes. b) definition of a plane (Glazer, 2017).

 An additional convention occurs when the h, k, and l values are negative.
 Instead of adding a minus sign in front, a bar is added on top of the value (Glazer, 2017).
 Below is presented the nomenclature for the faces of a cube and an octahedron as an example (Figure 7) (Glazer, 2017).
 Finally, axes can be added for some complex crystal structures like quartz (Glazer, 2017).

-Figure 7: Miller indices for the front faces of a cube and an octahedron (Glazer, 2017).
+Figure 7.
+Miller indices for the front faces of a cube and an octahedron (Glazer, 2017).

 Not only are crystals highly ordered in structure, but they are also ordered in categories by scientists.
 So far there have been seven crystal systems based on the primitive Bravais lattices proposed, and each contains various numbers of subgroups for a total of 32 crystal subgroups (Glazer, 2017; Rogers, 1926).
 These different classifications are based on combinations of symmetry operations.
 These operations are movements with which one can obtain every surface of the general form of the crystal from an arbitrarily selected surface (Glazer, 2017).
 The first operation is the identity operation.
 This operation applied on a surface results in the same surface.
 The second operation is the rotation of a surface about an axis.
 The rest of the symmetry operations are the reflection or inversion in a plane, the rotary reflection, and the rotary inversion.
 These operations can be represented by either a symbol or a matrix, both of which are present in the table I in the appendix.
 Reflections or inversions are straightforward.
 The reflection occurs at every point in an object as if it were through a mirror (Glazer, 2017).
 The inversion occurs about a centre of symmetry and can be thought of as rotating an object by 180 degrees and reflecting it across the plane of this angle.
 An inversion is illustrated in Figure 8 (Glazer, 2017).
 Lastly, the rotary inversions and rotary reflections are combinations of rotations and inversions (Glazer, 2017).

-Figure 8: Drawing of the hands of Erasmus of Rotterdam by Holbein (1523).
+Fig. 8.
+Drawing of the hands of Erasmus of Rotterdam by Holbein (1523).
 Lines are added to identify the inversion relationship (Glazer, 2017).

 Table II in the Appendix presents the classifications of the 32 crystal subgroups and the combinations of operations associated with them (Glazer, 2017).
 The following section will focus on crystals in the cubic system, more specifically in the hexoctahedral subgroup Oh (Glazer, 2017).

-Magnetosome Crystals
+Magnetosome crystals

 Magnetosome crystals, namely magnetite and greigite, have crystal habits belonging to the cubic hexoctahedral group (Oh) (Pósfai et al., 2013).
 This group is characterized by a combination of 48 symmetry operations which renders its analysis very complex (Glazer, 2017).
 Although all magnetotactic bacteria contain either magnetite or greigite, the precise shape of the crystals is strain-specific.
 The small differences notwithstanding, magnetosomal crystals are still classified under the same geometric crystal groups.